mongodb/specifications/source/sessions/snapshot-sessions.rst

 Abstract
 ========

-Version 5.0 of the server introduces support for readConcern level "snapshot" (non-speculative) for read commands outside of transactions, including on secondaries.
+Version 5.0 of the server introduces support for read concern level "snapshot" (non-speculative) for read commands outside of transactions, including on secondaries.
-This spec builds upon the `Sessions Specification <../driver-sessions.rst>`_ to define how an application requests "snapshot" level readConcern and how a driver interacts with the server to implement snapshot reads.
+This spec builds upon the `Sessions Specification <../driver-sessions.rst>`_ to define how an application requests "snapshot" level read concern and how a driver interacts with the server to implement snapshot reads.

 Definitions